opain/Michigan-Imputation-Helper/README.md

 This script was written by Dr Oliver Pain under the supervision of Dr Richard Anney whilst at the MRC Centre for Neuropsychiatric Genetics and Genomics, Cardiff University.

-If you have any questions or comments use the [google group](https://groups.google.com/forum/#!forum/twas-related-r-scripts).
+If you have any questions or comments email me (paino@cardiff.ac.uk).